Austrian charged for singing in film under Hitler portrait

-VIENNA (Reuters) - Austrian prosecutors have charged the owner of a basement filled with Adolf Hitler paraphernalia as a Nazi sympathizer after his collection featured in a documentary film by cult director Ulrich Seidl last year.
+VIENNA, May 6 (Reuters) - Austrian prosecutors have charged the owner of a basement filled with Adolf Hitler paraphernalia as a Nazi sympathiser after his collection featured in a documentary film by cult director Ulrich Seidl last year.

 Re-engagement with National Socialism has been a crime since 1947 in Austria, which for decades maintained that it was Hitler’s first victim and often glossed over the enthusiastic welcome he got from many Austrians.